UW Health's comprehensive epilepsy program offers state-of-the-art care for patients with epilepsy or those suspected of having seizures.

 Learn more about epilepsy medication

-- Dietary treatment: Diets that are high in fat and low in carbohydrates compels the body to produce ketones, which have been linked with a decrease in seizure activity in some children.
+- Dietary therapy: Diets that are high in fat and low in carbohydrate alter the body's metabolism to produce ketones, which puts the patient into a state called ketosis.
+The state of ketosis has been linked to reduced seizure frequency in some children and adults with epilepsy.

 - Surgery: Patients with seizures that cannot be controlled with antiepileptic drugs - called intractable - and have a major impact on their quality of life are potential candidates for surgical treatments.